hashicorp/packer/website/source/docs/builders/oneandone.html.md

 ---
+layout: docs
+sidebar_current: docs-builders-oneandone
+page_title: 1&1 - Builders
-description: |
+description: |-
   The 1&1 builder is able to create images for 1&1 cloud.
-layout: docs
-page_title: 1&1 Builder
-...
+---

 # 1&1 Builder